Student Success: Carson WrayMar 18, 2021

 For welding, Wray has some online assignments.

-“I have time to read the materials, go over it, and take the quizzes.
+“I have time to read the material, go over it, and take the quizzes.
 But a majority of it is in the lab,” he said.

 To prospective students, Wray offers some advice: “If you like welding or think you would like it, you can always come in and try it.
 I think you will fall in love with it.
-Don’t get frustrated when you first start out, because it’s not going to look good at all.
+Don’t get frustrated when you first start out, because [your work] is not going to look good at all.
 It takes time.”

 When he’s not involved in RCC activities, Wray said, “I trade goats.
 That’s what I do to make a little money.”